-A patient with sickle cell anaemia and heart failure that at the time was not a candidate for transplant was transferred to Wythenshawe Hospital some time ago.
+A patient with sickle cell anemia and heart failure that at the time was not a candidate for transplant was transferred to Wythenshawe Hospital some time ago.
 In order to manage his heart failure and potentially make him eligible for transplant, Dr. Nnamdi Nwaejike and his colleagues choose to use a Getinge intra-aortic balloon pump.

 “We see the full spectrum of cardiac disease as well as heart and lung transplants but also advanced heart failure therapy,” says Nnamdi Nwaejike, Cardiac Surgeon.

-They had a case of a young man in his 20s who suffered from heart failure and at the time of his hospitalization was not eligible for transplantation because of complications from sickle cell anaemia.
+They had a case of a young man in his 20s who suffered from heart failure and at the time of his hospitalization was not eligible for transplantation because of complications from sickle cell anemia.

-“Heart transplants for patients with sickle cell anaemia has only been done a handful of times due to many precipitating risk factors.
+“Heart transplants for patients with sickle cell anemia has only been done a handful of times due to many precipitating risk factors.
 So we sent him straight to the ICU to manage the heart failure.”

 By using intra-aortic balloon pump (IABP) therapy with Getinge’s 50cc balloon catheter, the medical team was able to stabilize the patient.

 “We used the 50cc balloon catheter to provide the highest level of IABP support available as we wanted him to get in better shape for a potential heart transplant, while waiting for approval.”

 The patient was successfully bridged with IABP therapy until the decision was made to escalate to an implantable mechanical circulatory support device.

 “We didn’t know how long he would have to wait for a transplant and we just wanted to manage him in the best way we possibly could.”

 The patient did receive a heart transplant and after a period of recovery he was discharged home and is doing well today.